Existential theory of the reals

 where the variables $X_i$ are interpreted as having real number values, and where $F(X_1,\dots X_n)$ is a quantifier-free formula involving equalities and inequalities of real polynomials.
 A sentence of this form is true if it is possible to find values for all of the variables that, when substituted into formula $F$, make it become true.

 The decision problem for the existential theory of the reals is the problem of finding an algorithm that decides, for each such sentence, whether it is true or false.
 Equivalently, it is the problem of testing whether a given semialgebraic set is non-empty.
-This decision problem is NP-hard and lies in PSPACE.
-Thus it has significantly lower complexity than Alfred Tarski's quantifier elimination procedure for deciding statements in the first-order theory of the reals without the restriction to existential quantifiers.
+This decision problem is NP-hard and lies in PSPACE, giving it significantly lower complexity than Alfred Tarski's quantifier elimination procedure for deciding statements in the first-order theory of the reals without the restriction to existential quantifiers.
 However, in practice, general methods for the first-order theory remain the preferred choice for solving these problems.